go-gorm/gorm/documents/database.md

 ## Connecting to a database

-When connect to a database, you need to import the database's driver first, for example:
+In order to connect to a database, you need to import the database's driver first.
+For example:

 ```go
 import _ "github.com/go-sql-driver/mysql"